IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Related Work

 \subsection{Text-to-text Transfer Transformers}

-The Text-to-text Transfer Transformer (T5) model introduced by \citet{t5} adapts the original Transformer architecture proposed by~\citet{vaswani-etal-2017-attention} to a scenario where multiple natural language processing tasks are first reformulated into a unified text-to-text format and then used alongside masked span prediction for semi-supervised pre-training.
+The Text-to-text Transfer Transformer (T5) model~\citep{t5} adapts the original Transformer architecture proposed by~\citet{vaswani-etal-2017-attention} by reformulating multiple natural language processing tasks into a unified text-to-text format and using them alongside masked span prediction for semi-supervised pre-training.
 The encoder-decoder architecture of T5 is especially suited for sequence-to-sequence tasks~\citep{sutskever-etal-2014-seq2seq}, which cannot be performed by encoder-only models like BERT~\citep{devlin-etal-2019-bert} and can prove to be challenging for decoder-only models like GPTs~\citep{radford-etal-2019-language,brown-etal-2020-gpt3} due to the lack of explicit conditioning on source context.
-The same architecture can be easily extended to most natural language understanding tasks by converting them to the text-to-text format, making the T5 model highly versatile to most NLP settings.
+The same architecture can be easily applied to natural language understanding tasks by using a text-to-text format, making the T5 model highly versatile in most NLP settings.